+This rule allows updates that have been sent via TCP and for which the standard mapping from the client's IP address into the in-addr.arpa and ip6.arpa namespaces match the name to be updated.
+The identity field must match that name.
+The name field should be set to ".".
+Note that, since identity is based on the client's IP address, it is not necessary for update request messages to be signed.

+tcp-self

+It is theoretically possible to spoof these TCP sessions

-Allow the 6to4 prefix to be update by any TCP connection from the 6to4 network or from the corresponding IPv4 address.
-This is intended to allow NS or DNAME RRsets to be added to the reverse tree.
-6to4-self NOTE It is theoretically possible to spoof these TCP ses- sions.
+This allows the name matching a 6to4 IPv6 prefix, as specified in RFC 3056, to be updated by any TCP connection from either the 6to4 network or from the corresponding IPv4 address.
+This is intended to allow NS or DNAME RRsets to be added to the ip6.arpa reverse tree.
+The identity field must match the 6to4 prefix in ip6.arpa.
+The name field should be set to ".".
+Note that, since identity is based on the client's IP address, it is not necessary for update request messages to be signed.

+6to4-self

+In addition, if specified for an ip6.arpa name outside of the 2.0.0.2.ip6.arpa namespace, the corresponding /48 reverse name can be updated.
+For example, TCP/IPv6 connections from 2001:DB8:ED0C::/48 can update records at C.O.D.E.8.B.D.O.1.O.0.2.ip6.arpa.

+It is theoretically possible to spoof these TCP sessions.

 This rule allows named to defer the decision of whether to allow a given update to an external daemon.

-The method of communicating with the daemon is specified in the identity field, the format of which is "local: path ", where path is the location of a UNIX-domain socket.
+The method of communicating with the daemon is specified in the identity field, the format of which is "local:path", where path is the location of a UNIX-domain socket.
 (Currently, "local" is the only supported mechanism.)
+Requests to the external daemon are sent over the UNIX-domain socket as datagrams with the following format:

+Protocol version number (4 bytes, network \leftarrow

+byte order, currently 1) Request length (4 bytes, network byte order ←

+)

-Requests to the external daemon are sent over the UNIX-domain socket as datagrams with the following format: external Protocol version number (4 bytes, network ↔ byte order, currently 1) Request length (4 bytes, network byte order ↔) Signer (null-terminated string) Name (null-terminated string) TCP source address (null-terminated string) Rdata type (null-terminated string) Key (null-terminated string) TKEY token length (4 bytes, network byte ↔ order) TKEY token (remainder of packet) The daemon replies with a four-byte value in network byte order, containing either 0 or 1; 0 indicates that the specified update is not permitted, and 1 indicates that it is.
+Signer (null-terminated string)

+Name (null-terminated string)

+TCP source address (null-terminated string)

+Rdata type (null-terminated string)

+Key (null-terminated string)

+TKEY token length (4 bytes, network byte ←

+TKEY token (remainder of packet)

+The daemon replies with a four-byte value in network byte order, containing either 0 or 1; 0 indicates that the specified update is not permitted, and 1 indicates that it is.
-In all cases, the name field must specify a fully-qualified domain name.

-If no types are explicitly specified, this rule matches all types except RRSIG, NS, SOA, NSEC and NSEC3.
-Types may be specified by name, including "ANY" (ANY matches all types except NSEC and NSEC3, which can never be updated).
-Note that when an attempt is made to delete all records associated with a name, the rules are checked for each existing record type.